iamelevich/strapi-plugin-another-tiptap-editor/README.md

-# Strapi plugin strapi-plugin-another-tiptap-editor
+# Another TipTap Editor

-A quick description of strapi-plugin-another-tiptap-editor.
+This is plugin for [Strapi](https://strapi.io/).
+Work still in progress.